Steering Your Next

 With a remote strategic planning process, it is logistically easier than ever to engage not only your top managers, but also high-potentials and skip-level teammates.
 Bring together your best thought leaders and people who know the pulse of the organization to help shape the recovery for your company and to drive new initiatives forward.

 There are many benefits to the strategic planning process.
-By reaffirming your overall vision, values, and goals, you are aligning your most important resources towards achieving it.
+By reaffirming your overall vision, values, and goals, you are aligning your most important resources towards achieving them.

 About Laurie Barkman: